12 Surreal Xinjiang You Need to Experience

 A peaceful pond nestled in the Taklamakan Desert, offering a serene reflection of the surrounding landscape

-11. Tianshan Lake
+11. Tianshan Lake (Tianchi Lake)

-Ancient Chinese mythology places the Queen Mother of the West at Tianshan Lake, and one glance at this alpine paradise explains why immortals would choose it as home.
-This crescent-shaped jewel nestles between snow-capped peaks and emerald forests of spruce and pine.
-Formerly called “Yaochi” (Jade Lake), it changes character with each season.
+Ancient mythology places the Queen Mother of the West at Tianshan Lake, and honestly, one look at this alpine paradise explains why immortals would choose it as their home.
+This crescent-shaped jewel nestles between snow-capped peaks and emerald forests of spruce and pine, transforming dramatically with each season into what National Geographic called one of the “50 Places to Visit in Your Lifetime.”

 A photograph of Tianshan Lake in winter, frozen and reflecting the surrounding snowy landscape